 Something to work on:

-Pestering me about things like “time”.
-Look, I know I’ve been late like twice or two hundred times.
+Pestering me about things like “being on time”.
 You can’t rush this.
 Also, there’s a certain three year old who’s currently in the shoe closet throwing a tantrum about a bandaid…you should probably go talk to her about time.
 That will be very productive for both of you.

 Meanwhile, I’m going to go pour myself a big gulp of coffee and put on pants.
-Pretty sure I’m going to need both of those for this kid birthday party.
+Pretty sure I’m going to need both of those.

 You are so cool.
 Cool as ice.
 You are all relaxed with your inside out Hawaiian shirt.
 I’m not even sure how you did that with all those buttons, but I feel very optimistic about your future in engineering.